vertexproject/synapse/docs/synapse/glossary.rst

 Lift
 ----

-Within Synapse, one of the three primary methods for interacting with data in a :ref:`gloss-cortex`.
+Within Synapse, one of the primary methods for interacting with data in a :ref:`gloss-cortex`.
 A lift is a read operation that selects a set of nodes from the Cortex.
-Compare with :ref:`gloss-filter` and :ref:`gloss-pivot`.
+Compare with :ref:`gloss-pivot`, :ref:`gloss-filter`, and :ref:`gloss-traverse`.

 See :ref:`storm-ref-lift` for additional detail.